ni/monodrive-documentation/docs/Getting_Started.md

             - Options: C++ Profiling Tools

     *For more information, check [here](https://docs.unrealengine.com/en-US/Programming/Development/VisualStudioSetup/index.html)*

+1. The CarSim or VehicleSim Dynamics, a free plugin from Epic Games Launcher, is optional for users to download.
+This will replace PhysX vehicles with CarSim Vehicles.
+To download, from the Epic Games Launcher, select Marketplace >> Browse; search for "VehicleSim Dynamics."
+This can also be found from Epic Games website, sign-in and download the plugin [here](https://www.unrealengine.com/marketplace/en-US/product/carsim-vehicle-dynamics).

 1. Generate Visual Studio project files by right clicking on VehicleAI.uproject in the VehicleAI directory.